 Parents

 The DEPC Scholarship program provides full-time child care assistance to at-risk children ages 0-4, and not age-eligible for Pre-K services, whose parents/guardians are working an average of 30 hours per week, or in school as a full-time student or a combination of both equaling an average of 30 hours per week.
 In addition, children who are ages 4 or 5, but not in Pre-K or Kindergarten, may be served if their age-eligible sibling is served through the Scholarship program.
 Families must live in Nash or Edgecombe counties and must meet income guidelines that are further outlined in the DEPC Scholarship Policies and Procedures Manual.
 Parents who enroll in the DEPC Scholarship program who report countable income are required to pay a fee of 10%, 9% or 8% (dependent on family size) of their gross annual income to their child care provider.
 Parents are also responsible for any additional fees such as transportation fees, registration fees and activity fees.
-In an effort to support parents who are enrolled in the Scholarship program the work/school requirement is waived for up to 90 days for parents who report graduating from high school or college and for up to 90 days for parents who report becoming unemployed.
-At the end of those grace periods parents must comply with work/school requirements in order to retain Scholarship services.
 Additional information regarding program eligibility and exceptions can be found in the DEPC Scholarship Policies and Procedures Manual.

 Parents who are eligible and enroll in the DEPC Scholarship program must attend a mandatory orientation session (in person or remote) prior to the start of services.
 This is to ensure that all parents receiving Scholarship services have a full understanding of program requirements and parent responsibilities.
 During orientation parents are given information regarding eligibility, exceptions to eligibility, child attendance, parent fees, reporting changes to DEPC, and more.
 Parents must sign a parent agreement form stating they understand what is required of them and what services the DEPC Scholarship program provides.
 Parents are provided with information regarding parent support services available to them at DEPC with emphasis on Triple P and the Ages and Stages Questionnaire.
 Family Services Specialists also provide information to parents during orientation about choosing quality child care and share materials to assist parents with understanding what to look for and how to identify high quality child care programs.
 The Family First referral line exists to support all families at DEPC and Family Services Specialists focus on building the five Protective Factors that promote healthy outcomes for families.
 These 5 factors are Parental Resilience, Social Connections, Concrete Supports, Knowledge of Parenting and Child Development, and Social and Emotional Competence of Children.
 All newly enrolled parents are referred to the DEPC Family First referral line and are provided with enhanced referrals to a network of approved 4 and 5-star child care programs as needed.